zubairadair-commits/nextcloud-restore-gui/README.md

 **The easiest way to backup and restore your Nextcloud instance - no technical knowledge required!**

 This beginner-friendly application was designed to make Nextcloud backup and restore operations **simple and stress-free**.
-Whether you're a complete beginner or an experienced user, this tool handles all the complexity for you, including:
+Whether you're a complete beginner or an experienced user, this tool handles everything for you:

 ✅ **Automated Docker Installation** - No need to install Docker manually
 ✅ **Encryption Tools Setup** - Automatically installs GPG/encryption software when needed